sclaussen/tutorial-generator/README.md

 5d2ff83  2016-03-28  Commit for step 00  [Shane Claussen]  (tag: 00)
 </pre>

-In the README.md file you can now instruct readers to move between phases using:
+In the README.md file containing the tutorial, as you introduce new phases of your coding sample, you can now instruct readers to move between the phases by checking out each of the commits using a tag.
+For example:

 <pre>
 $ git checkout 01 -f